fungenomics/NB-FOXR2/code/09-ChIP.md

 with n=2 replicates each.

-A FOXR2-V5 experiment was also run in a cell line lacking V5-tagged insertion (n=2 replicates) which we use here to filter false positive peaks.
+A FOXR2-V5 experiment was also run in a cell line lacking V5-tagged insertion (n=2 replicates).
+We also load it here to use as a control.

 ```r